Long Context Scaling: Divide and Conquer via Multi-Agent Question-driven Collaboration: Analysis

 \subsection{LLM Reasoning Scheme Ablation}

-To further explore the effectiveness of the question-driven scheme in xpanda, we systematically remove and modify the component from XpandA to observe the performance changes. \textbf{Plan-and-Solve} \cite{wang2023planandsolvepromptingimprovingzeroshot} and \textbf{Fact-and-Reflection} \cite{zhao-etal-2024-fact} can help improve the LLM reasoning performance through the management of atomic plans or atomic facts, behaving just like the subquestion state tracking in XpandA, and thus can replace the planning scheme in XpandA without reconstruction of pipeline.
-We implement \textbf{Directly Answer} by setting the question tracker $P$,$T$ to null value and gathering all Explorers' direct answers to be chosen by Decider.
-As shown in Figure~\ref{fig:ablation_overall}, XpandA outperforms other reasoning schemes by 4--12\% in F1 score of NarrativeQA, which shows that the inclusion of question-driven scheme in XpandA efficiently reinforces the multi-agent workflow by providing instruction that is more explicit to identify and explore the context and mitigates the inter-agent misalignment.
+To evaluate XpandA's question-driven scheme, we modified components and observed performance, shown in Figure~\ref{fig:ablation_overall}. \textbf{Plan-and-Solve} \cite{wang2023planandsolvepromptingimprovingzeroshot} and \textbf{Fact-and-Reflection} \cite{zhao-etal-2024-fact}, similar to XpandA's subquestion state tracking, can replace its planning scheme.
+We also implemented \textbf{Directly Answer} by nullifying question trackers $P,T$ and having the Decider choose from Explorers' direct answers.
+Figure~\ref{fig:ablation_overall} shows XpandA outperforms these schemes by 4--12\% in F1 score on NarrativeQA.
+This indicates XpandA's question-driven scheme effectively enhances the multi-agent workflow by providing explicit instructions for context identification and exploration, mitigating inter-agent misalignment.